A Summer Home Tour of Our 1920s Beach Cottage (Part 1)

 cottage summer tour living room

-Thanks so much for coming along on this summer tour.
-I’d love to hear what you think or how you’re decorating your own home this season—drop a comment below!
+Thanks so much for coming along on part one of our summer home tour.
+I’d love to hear how you’re decorating your own home this season, so leave a comment below.

 Until next time,